Wicho1313/EventBus/README.md

 # EventBus - Event-Driven Chat Service

+-- this documentation was made with AI help --

 Minimal event-driven chat service demonstrating pub/sub architecture with a mock AI assistant.

 ## Architecture